jeffhandley/fluxible.io/README.md

 $ npm install
 ```

-There is also a /secrets.example.js file that you need to copy to /secrets.js with your GitHub API to allow the app to access the page content it needs from github.
+There is also a `/secrets.example.js` file that you need to copy to `/secrets.js` with your GitHub API to allow the app to access the page content it needs from GitHub.

 ## Run the app